Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 How far in advance should I apply for renewal?

-At least two weeks before expiry, though most experienced long-term residents apply three to four weeks before as a buffer.
+At least two weeks before expiry.
+Many long-term residents build in a three- to four-week buffer.

 Q